General Information

 What groups of people are the most at risk?

-Information analyzed by CDC supports the conclusion that novel H1N1 flu has caused greater disease burden in people younger than 25 years of age than in older people.
-However, pregnancy and other previously recognized high risk medical conditions from seasonal influenza appear to be associated with increased risk of complications from this novel H1N1 regardless of a person's age.
-These underlying conditions include asthma, diabetes, suppressed immune systems, heart disease, kidney disease, neurocognitive and neuromuscular disorders and pregnancy.
+People who are pregnant or have a chronic underlying medical condition may be at higher risk for complications from the flu.
+These underlying conditions include asthma, diabetes, suppressed immune systems, heart disease, and inflammatory arthritis.
 If you have any of these conditions, you are strongly encouraged to contact your physician immediately if you believe you may be getting sick with flu-like symptoms.

 What should I do if I get sick?

-If you live in areas where people have been identified with new H1N1 flu and become ill with influenza-like symptoms, including fever, body aches, runny or stuffy nose, sore throat, nausea, or vomiting or diarrhea, you should stay home and avoid contact with other people, except to seek medical care.
+If you become ill with influenza-like symptoms, including fever, muscle or body aches, runny or stuffy nose, sore throat, headache, fatigue, or vomiting and diarrhea, you should stay home and avoid contact with other people, except to seek medical care.
 If you have severe illness or you are at high risk for flu complications, contact your health care provider or seek medical care.
-Your health care provider will determine whether flu testing or treatment is needed.
+Your health care provider will determine whether treatment is needed.

 What are the warning signs of serious illness?
 When should I seek emergency medical care?